camzilla1050/z-nodestarter/README.md

 * possibles errors depending the linux distribution or versions, with options of 'cut -d...-f' shell command.

-Script runs on Ubuntu 16.04.7 LTS
+Script runs properly on Ubuntu 16.04.7 LTS

 Use the script:
 ---------------